 NOTES FOR APPLICANTS

-Applications must be reviewed and approved by the relevant EAAFP task force or working group chair prior to submission.
+Applications must be reviewed by the relevant EAAFP task force or working group chair prior to submission.

 Applications will be assessed by at least three members of the EAAFP Management Committee, Technical Committee and/or external referees that are not party to any of the proposals.
 If the reviewer is affiliated with a proposal, they must recuse themselves from the process.

-Members of any EAAFP task forces and working groups are eligible for funding to go towards meetings, research, monitoring, site management, training and CEPA events and materials.
+Members of any EAAFP task forces and working groups (define xxxxx) are eligible for funding to go towards meetings, research, monitoring, site management, training and CEPA events and materials.

-Students, with the support of the relevant task force or working group, are only eligible for funding toward studies being undertaken at an EAAFP tertiary institution or travel to a conference to present original research.
+Students, with the support of the relevant task force or working group, are only eligible for funding toward studies being undertaken at an EAAFP tertiary institution (define xxxxx) or travel to a conference to present original research.

 Grants are awarded on the strict understanding that funds will be exempt from institutional administration charges.